ugscjgavj/deobf/rolinker/README.md

 The url used for hosting the scam webpage was just taken down, and now a new version is up

 Here's whats changed between the old and new script:
-* The script now has a (very large) set of user IDs.
+* The script now has a set of around 12200 user IDs.
 If the user is any of them, the malicious code will run regardless of the user's RAP
-* TBD: Determine if anything else changed
+* New emails for account hijacking (`eudora1767@wfv6.cse445.com`, `kelson3940@ed0w.cse445.com`, `bollay33901@tcsmi.cse445.com`, `purcell34784@vqbgl.cse445.com`, `eggett27115@z5v7.cse445.com`)